Gilles Grelet

 Gilles Grelet ([gʁəlɛ]) is a French theorist and former student of the French philosopher François Laruelle.
 He is the author of books and pamphlets which develop the main tenets of Laruellean non-philosophy.
-Following years of teaching, he lives as a sailor.
+Following years of teaching, he now lives permanently at sea aboard his boat Théorème.

 Thought

 Grelet's theory of rebellion draws most conspicuously on the work of Guy Lardreau and Christian Jambet, whose 1976 jointly authored book L'Ange marries Lacanian psychoanalysis and Maoism.

 Aside from his published writings, Grelet has collaborated with French underground filmmakers Dojo Cinéma.

 He co-founded with François Laruelle and Ray Brassier a book collection, Nous, les sans philosophie, published by L'Harmattan, comprising key works by exponents of Laruelle's non-standard matrix of theory (Jacques Fradin, Hugues Choplin, Patrick Fontaine, Patrice Guillamaud...).